ani-6/django_login_and_registration/readme.md

 ### Configure the settings (connection to the database, connection to an SMTP server, and other options)

 - Add environment variables in .env file
+- Put your credentials/token file in base/Gdrive to make downloader work

 ### Create required groups, superuser and test users (req only if running new DB)
 create superuser and test users with prefix test